QC20/skinny-cv/README.md

 *Nice to have*
-- Fix the svg symbol for portfolio website

 - make skills bubbles show on print as well
 - put little svg next to email phone etc in the print version
 -